Skip to main content

 Do I Need a License?

-Here are the traits all three licensed-care formats have in common:
+Here are the traits all three types of licensed-care have in common:

 • They meet higher health, safety and program standards (on-site inspections).